Interacting diffusions and trees of excursions: convergence and comparison: Convergence to the virgin island model

 \subsection{Preliminaries}

 In this subsection we establish preliminary results such as moment estimates and existence of the processes.
 The quick reader might want to skip this subsection.
 We begin with weak existence of the $N$-island process with migration levels. \begin{lemma} Assume~\ref{a:A1_N}.
 The $(N,\mu_N,\sigma_N^2)$-process with migration levels exists in the weak sense, that is, equation~\eqref{eq:XN_k} has a weak solution for every $N\in\N$. \end{lemma} \begin{proof} As the proof is fairly standard, we only give an outline.
 Approximate~\eqref{eq:XN_k} with stochastic differential equations for which weak solutions exist.
-For example, approximate $\mu_N$ and $\sigma_N^2$ with bounded continuous functions $\mu_{N,n}$ and $\sigma_{N,n}^2$, respectively.
+For example, approximate $\mu_N$ and $\sigma_N^2$ locally uniformly with bounded continuous functions $\mu_{N,n}$ and $\sigma_{N,n}^2$, respectively.
 Consider the solution $(X_t^{N,k,n})_{t\geq0}$ of~\eqref{eq:XN_k} with $\mu_N$ and $\sigma_N^2$ replaced by $\mu_{N,n}$ and $\sigma_{N,n}^2$, respectively, and which only depends on the migration levels $k\leq n$.
 Then this solution has a weak solution according to Theorem V.23.5 and Theorem V.20.1 of~\cite{RogersWilliams2000b} as the coefficients are bounded and continuous and the stochastic differential equation is fi\-nite-di\-men\-sio\-nal.
 Show that the formal generator hereof converges to the formal generator associated with \eqref{eq:XN_k}.
-In addition establish tightness of $(X^{N,k,n})_{n\in\N}$.
+In addition establish tightness of $(X^{N,k,n})_{n\in\N}$ using moment estimates as in Lemma~\ref{l:second_moment_estimate_X_Z} for fixed $N\in\N$ but uniformly in $n\in\N$.
+Then apply the tightness criterion of Aldous (1978) .
 Then there exists a converging subsequence and its limit solves the martingale problem associated with \eqref{eq:XN_k}, see Lemma 4.5.1 in~\cite{EthierKurtz1986}.
 From this solution of the martingale problem, construct a weak solution of \eqref{eq:XN_k} as in Theorem V.20.1 of~\cite{RogersWilliams2000b}. \end{proof} Next we prove that the $N$-island model with migration levels is indeed a decomposition of the $N$-island model~\eqref{eq:XN_mueN}. \begin{lemma} Assume~\ref{a:A1_N}.
 Fix $N\in\N$ and let $\curlb{\rub{X_t^{N,k}(i),B_t^k(i)}_{t\geq0}\colon k\in\N_0,i\leq N}$ be a solution of~\eqref{eq:XN_k}.
 Then $\curlb{(\Xt_t^{N}(i))_{t\geq0}\colon i\leq N}$ defined through

 is the unique solution of the $N$-island model~\eqref{eq:XN_mueN} corresponding to standard Brownian motions defined through